Panama Canal Department: Panama Canal Department

+From September 1939, the 18th Infantry Brigade (5th and 13th Regiments, 2,678 officers and enlisted personnel), originally to assist in providing armed guards on vessels transiting the Canal, as well as other reinforcements were sent "..to Panama immediately.
+Two antiaircraft detachments, totaling about 30 officers and 868 enlisted men, were dispatched early in September in order to bring the units in Panama up to their allotted strength.
+At the same time, after hurried arrangements were made with Mexico and the Central American Republics, thirty new P-36 fighters were flown down to reinforce the air garrison.
+The coast artillery reinforcements, which had been held back pending completion of the housing program, were now sent forward, although the construction program had barely started."

 Later, the Panama Mobile Force was activated on 16 February 1940 by Panama Canal Department commander, Lieutenant General Daniel Van Voorhis in order to improve defense of the Panama Canal Zone.
 Four infantry and one engineer regiment, plus two artillery battalions were assigned to the Mobile Force, even after World War II began.
 The plan to defend the Canal Zone was to conduct a mobile defense in depth beginning at the beaches and not by preparing and holding static defense positions.
 The Atlantic side was considered the least likely invasion route because the few landing areas there were too small to allow the discharge of numerous forces simultaneously.

 On 10 February 1941, the Caribbean Defense Command was established as a theater command responsible for tactical control of the Panama Canal and Puerto Rican Departments, as well as bases in the Caribbean, eventually taking control of air and naval forces as well.
 It was co-located with the department headquarters at Quarry Heights, under the command of the department commander.
 During World War II, the department reached its peak strength in January 1943, when 68,000 men were under its control.
 On 1 November 1947 it was replaced by United States Army Caribbean, part of the joint United States Caribbean Command.